gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 - If _A<sub>sc</sub>(a) <<sub>p</sub> S(b)_ then _A<sub>sc</sub>(a)
   <<sub>m</sub> S(b)_

   #### Implementation Notes

-This clause is similar to the previous ones, but in terms of the implementation it has to do with visibility at the boundaries between regular memory references and atomic ones or vice-versa.
-And like the others, it is dangling stores that we have to be concerned with.
+  These clauses are similar to the previous ones, but in terms of the implementation they have to do with visibility at the boundaries between regular memory references and atomic ones or vice-versa.
+As int the others, it is dangling stores that we have to be concerned with.

   If a regular stores can dangle they must be forced into visibility before any later atomic is initiated.
 As described previously, the current implementation achieves this by doing a dummy regular GET immediately after every regular PUT.

   It's actually unclear if this can be improved upon.
 Functionally, we could certainly delay doing the dummy GET until right before the following atomic operation was initiated, but effectively the atomic's latency would then include that of the GET.
 This might be a net loss in terms of total time, compared to initiating the dummy GET while the PUT was in flight.

   Conversely, if an atomic store can dangle it must be forced into visibility before any later RMA is initiated.
 The current implementation does this using blocking no-op AMs to all nodes that might have dangling atomic stores before initiating the RMA.

   ---

 For data-race-free programs, loads and stores preserve sequential program behavior.
 That is, loads and stores to the same address in a